theothernic/mikronaut/README.md

 # Mikronaut

 ## Documentation & Issues
-For documentation, check out [the wiki](https://github.com/theothernic/mikronaut/wiki) on the Github repository
+For documentation, check out [the wiki](https://github.com/theothernic/mikronaut/wiki) on the Github repository; to view and report issues, use the [issue tracker](https://github.com/theothernic/mikronaut/issues).

 ---